Gustavoand39/Gustavoand39/README.md

   <img src="https://i.pinimg.com/originals/40/43/38/404338369637686522f6377974b7b78d.gif" align="center" height="120" width="120" />
 </div>

-<div align="center">I'm a student of Computer Systems Engineering.
-Currently, I'm focusing on web development, mainly interested in frontend development, but I'm also starting to explore backend development.
-I'm curious about starting to develop mobile applications, but my current focus is on mastering web development solidly.</div>
+<div align="center">I graduated with a degree in Computer Systems Engineering.
+I'm primarily a web developer with a strong focus on React and Express, which are the technologies I'm most proficient in.
+Recently, I've started expanding my knowledge into other frameworks like Angular and SpringBoot.</div>

 <br />